-6.1.4 To delete text:
+6.1.5 Deleting a text:

 - Place your cursor next to the text you want to delete. - Press the Backspace key on your keyboard to delete text to the left of the cursor. - On pressing the Delete key on your keyboard, text to the right of the cursor will be deleted.